by Susan Flantzer

 However, the immediate result of becoming a protectorate of the Kingdom of Sardinia in 1815 was an economic one.
 The Sardinian government closed the tobacco plantations that Honoré III had planted in Piedmont and blocked an important source of income for Monaco.
 Honoré V made a trip to Turin, Savoy to try to persuade Vittorio Emanuele I, King of Sardinia and Duke of Savoy to reopen the tobacco plantations but was unsuccessful.
 Honoré V was forced to increase the taxes in Monaco which increased his unpopularity.
 The economic situation in Monaco caused the population to rebel, necessitating army troops from Savoy to quell the rebellion.

 Honoré V never married.
-With his mistress Félicité de Gamaches (1781 – 1819), Honoré V had one son Louis Gabriel Oscar Grimaldi, called Oscar, who was born on June 9, 1814, in Paris, France.
+With his mistress Félicité de Gamaches (1781 – 1819), Honoré V had one son Louis Gabriel Oscar Grimaldi, called Oscar, born on June 9, 1814, in Paris, France.
 At the time of his birth, it was noted that Oscar was “born to an unknown father and mother”.
 A few months after his birth, on November 28, 1814, Honoré V came before Paris notary Alexandre Toussaint Delacour and declared that Oscar was his son.
 However, officially, his mother remained undetermined for the rest of his life.
 Oscar was legitimized and given the title Marquis of Baux which was not recognized in France.
 Oscar had a career as a lawyer and a French government official.
 When his father Honoré V died in 1841, Oscar received his personal property.
 He never married and died in Saint-Germain-en-Laye, France on July 15, 1894, aged 80.

 After a reign of twenty-two years, Honoré V, Prince of Monaco died on October 2, 1841, in Paris, France, aged 63, and was succeeded by his brother Florestan.
 He was buried at the Church of Saint Nicholas in Monaco.
 During the late 19th century, a new and larger church, the Cathedral of Monaco, was built on the site of the Church of Saint Nicholas.
 The original church was demolished in 1874 but the current cathedral was built over the areas of the previous church and the old burial site so that the sovereign princes and consorts originally buried at the Church of Saint Nicholas are now buried in the Cathedral of Monaco.